wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

    then the fingerprint is used to probe the data array hash table.
 The latter is just a standard implementation of a hardware hash table.

+4. Doppleganger can also implement conventional deduplication by always comparing block content after the fingerprint hashing.

 This paper proposes Doppleganger, an approximately compressed cache design.
 The paper noted that logical LLC capacity can be increased by performing compression, which improves overall system performance.